 Dark Shadows comes from the pen of regular Tim Burton writer John August, and Seth Grahame-Smith, the novelist who wrote How to Survive a Horror Movie (2007) and then had a hit with the genre mash-ups Pride and Prejudice and Zombies (2009) and Abraham Lincoln, Vampire Hunter (2010).
 Burton produced the film version of latter with Abraham Lincoln, Vampire Hunter (2012), while the former was subsequently adapted as Pride and Prejudice and Zombies (2016).
-Grahame-Smith also wrote The Lego Batman Movie (2017) and produces the remake of It (2017) and Child’s Play (2019) and The Lego Ninjago Movie (2017).
+Grahame-Smith also wrote The Lego Batman Movie (2017) and producing the remakes of It (2017) and Child’s Play (2019) and The Lego Ninjago Movie (2017).

 The script keeps to the essential aspects of the excessively complicated storyline of the original soap opera, focusing around the arrival of Victoria Winters, the revival of Barnabas and the backstory about Angelique and Josette.
 Most of the regular characters are there, although some of these have been condensed – Victoria Winters is combined with Maggie Evans, a waitress that Barnabas became convinced was a reincarnation of Josette, while the character of Quentin has been eliminated and the werewolf role is now played by Carolyn, who goes from a woman in her twenties in the tv series to a cynically disaffected fifteen year-old (Chloe Grace Moretz).